Life Coaching for College & Teen Girls

 It’s not fair that she has clearer skin than you, or gets better grades than you, or runs faster than you, or has more money than you, or has the cutest boyfriend.

 It’s not fair.
+100% not.

 Here’s the thing, when we think things are unfair, we are comparing ourselves to somebody else who has something we don’t, and that leads to jealousy (which makes you feel angry, not good enough, and usually steals your joy).

 It’s normal to be jealous of someone when you compare yourself to them.
+You are normal.

-When you focus on being jealous and obsess over how unfair life is, you are literally torturing yourself.
+Yet, when you focus on being jealous and obsess over how unfair life is, you are literally torturing yourself.
 Some of the side effects are low motivation, negative self-talk, and exhaustion.

 The first step is (and this one is pretty harsh, so buckle up butter cup):